 Commissioning Specialist Homelessness Services for Outcomes

-Over the period 2018 to 2023, FACS will be implementing a commissioning approach to contracting specialist homelessness services (SHS).
+Over the period 2018 to 2023, FACS will be implementing a commissioning approach to contracting homelessness services, which means:

 - shifting the focus from the services a provider offers to the outcomes they achieve for their clients by having agreed outcome measures and data to track these

-This will put clients at the centre of the contracting approach.
+This will put clients are at the centre of the contracting approach.

 The transition to commissioning for outcomes will be underpinned by these principles:

-- contracts that include clearly defined, measurable and attributable outcomes
+- Contracts must include clearly defined, measurable and attributable outcomes

-- performance management that is outcomes-focused and data driven.
+- Performance management is outcomes-focused and data driven.